sharadsin29/Social-Media-Advertisement-Analysis/README.md

 ## Limitations
 The project is based on a dataset provided by the company, and the analysis is only as good as the data.
 The dataset might not include all factors that could influence the effectiveness of an advertisement.

-## Project Status
-This project was completed as a final project for the DSCC/CSC 462 course.